-GATE 2019: Admit card releasing at 4 pm today, here's how to download
+GATE 2019: Admit card released, here's how to download

-New Delhi, Jan 4: The GATE 2019 Admit card will be released soon.
-Once released it would be available on the official website.
-This year the exam will be conducted by IIT Madras.
+New Delhi, Jan 4: The GATE 2019 Admit card has been released.
+IIT Madras, which is conducting GATE this time, has released it on its official website.

 The date of release has been scheduled for January 4 at 4pm.
 The admit card for GATE 2019 will have the following information - Candidate's Name , Signature, Photo , Exam Day Instructions, Exam Date, Time (Slot), Registration Number, Exam Center Address, GATE Paper/ Code.